Contrast-Security-OSS/docs/content/admin/sys_settings/SSLToolbox.md

         -keystore contrast.jks
 ```

-## Rename An Alias In Your Keystore
+## Rename an Alias in Your KeyStore

 ```
 keytool -changealias \